Nova Entertainment: Former operations

-NovaNation

-NovaNation was a 24/7 dance music radio station that broadcast on DAB+ and online.
-It was marketed as Australia's first 'digital' dance station in an effort to differentiate itself from its analog competitors.

-Early in 2013, NovaNation was removed in Adelaide and Perth and replaced by a DAB+ syndication of smoothfm.
-It was removed in Sydney, Melbourne and Brisbane on the 24th of December 2013 and replaced by Coles Radio.
-The station was accessible online until mid-2016, when it ceased streaming.
-The NovaNation brand is still used for weekend content on the NovaFM stations.

 Foxtel Smooth

 Foxtel Smooth was an 18-hour pay television music channel (time-shared with Foxtel Arts) available via Foxtel satellite and cable services.
 It launched on 3 December 2013, dedicated to easy listening adult contemporary music.
 The channel ceased broadcasting on 30 June 2020.

 GOAT

 GOAT was a pop culture, news and entertainment website aimed at a millennial audience.
 It has been dormant since 2018.